Form submission trigger

 Tag Manager

-By default, form submission trigger fires a tag when a visitor submits a form on any page on your website, but you can adjust its conditions so that the tag fires when a visitor submits a certain form.
+A form submission trigger fires a tag when a visitor submits a form on your site.
+By default, it fires the tag for any form on any page.
+However, you can change its settings so that the tag fires for a specific form, specific page or under specific conditions.

 Form submission trigger in Piwik PRO

-• Form ID: Fires when a visitor submits a form with the chosen ID.
+Form ID Fires the tag when a visitor submits a form with the selected ID.
+Form ID contains contact-form

-• Form URL: Fires when a visitor submits a form that sends a request to the chosen page URL.
+Form URL Fires the tag when a visitor submits a form that sends a request to the selected page URL.
+Form URL equals https://clearbank.com/contact-requests

-• Form classes: Fires when a visitor submits a form with the chosen CSS class.
+Form Classes Fires the tag when a visitor submits a form with the selected CSS class.
+Form Classes contains emergency-contact

-• Form name: Fires when a visitor submits a form with the chosen name.
+Form Name Fires when a visitor submits a form with the selected name.
+Form Name equals emergencyContact

-• Page URL: Fires when a visitor submits a form on the page with the chosen page URL.
-For example, a visitor is on https://clearbank.com/product-tour and submits a form.
+Page URL Fires the tag when a visitor submits a form on a page with the selected page URL.
+For example, a visitor submits a form on https://clearbank.com/product-tour.
+Page Url equals https://clearbank.com/product-tour/

-• Page hostname: Fires when a visitor submits a form on a website with the chosen hostname.
-For example, a visitor and submits a form on any page for clearbank.com.
+Page hostname Fires the tag when a visitor submits a form on a page hosted on the selected domain.
+For example, a visitor submits a form on the page that is hosted on clearbank.com.
+Page Hostname equals clearbank.com

-• Referrer: Fires when a visitor submits a form on any page to which they were referred by the chosen referrer.
-For example, a visitor comes from https://clearbank.com/blog to any page and submits a form.
+Referrer Fires the tag when a visitor a visitor submits a form on a page to which they were directed by the selected referrer.
+This referrer is internal, meaning that it belongs to the same domain as your site.
+For example, a visitor comes from https://clearbank.com/blog and submits a form.
+Referrer equals https://clearbank.com/blog

-• External referrer: Fires when a visitor submits a form on any page to which they were referred by the chosen external referrer.
-For example, a visitor comes from https://medium to any page on your website and a submits a form.
+External referrer Fires the tag when a visitor submits a form on a page to which they were directed by the selected external referrer.
+This referrer is external, meaning that it has a different domain than your site.
+For example, a visitor comes from https://google.com and submits a form.
+External referrer equals https://google.com

-• Campaign: Fires when a visitor submits a form on any page to which they were referred by the chosen campaign (based on a utm_campaign parameter).
+Campaign Fires the tag when a visitor submits a form on a page to which they were directed by the selected campaign (based on the utm_campaign parameter).
+Campaign equals winter-promo

-• Traffic source: Fires when a visitor submits a form on any page to which they came from the chosen traffic source: campaignorganic searchsocialreferraldirect.
+Fires the tag when a visitor submits a form on a page to which they were directed by the selected traffic source and the selected element is present.

-• Variables: Any added variable will show up on the list of conditions and you can use it to define trigger conditions.
+Variable-based conditions Any variable you add will appear in the list of conditions and you can use it to define trigger conditions. ––

 Note: If a form field returns a native HTML5 validation error, the form submission trigger won’t fire your tag.